couchbaselabs/docs-ng/content/couchbase-lite/cbl-android/cbl-android-6000-trouble.markdown

 5. Choose it in the "Choose Process" window (it will look something like [this](http://cl.ly/image/0v313G320T3B))

-6. Wait until it hits your breakpoint
+6. Wait until it reaches your breakpoint

 ## Running and Debugging a Single Test From Android Studio